voiceittech/VoiceIt2-React-Native-Demo/README.md

 #### Android Module

 ##### Get the Module
-Since React Native compiles into native Android code, the voiceitReactNative Android library/Module has to be used.
-Please open the Android project folder in Android Studio; $your_project_root_folder/android.
-We recommend using <a href="https://jitpack.io/#voiceittech/VoiceIt2ReactNativeSDK">Jitpack</a> <br>
+We recommend using <a href="https://jitpack.io/#voiceittech/VoiceIt2ReactNativeSDK">Jitpack</a> <br> Then you can open the Android project folder in Android Studio; $your_project_root_folder/android.

 ##### Initialize Module
-After getting the module through jitpack, navigate to app/src/main/java/$package_name/MainApplication.
+Navigate to app/src/main/java/$package_name/MainApplication.
 Look for the method getPackages(), which should look something like this:
 ```
     @Override
     protected List<ReactPackage> getPackages() {